Katelyn Tuohy

-Katelyn Tuohy (born March 18, 2002) is an American middle- and long-distance runner.
-She is a four-time NCAA champion (3000 meters, 5000 meters outdoor and indoor, and cross country).
+Katelyn Tuohy (born March 18, 2002) is an American professional middle- and long-distance runner.

-By the 2019 cross country season, Tuohy had won five Gatorade Player of the Year awards and was the 2018 Track & Field News High School Girls Athlete Of The Year.
+She is a four-time individual NCAA Division I champion.
+In high school Tuohy won five Gatorade Player of the Year awards and was the 2018 Track & Field News High School Girls Athlete of the Year.

-Early life
+Early life and background

 Katelyn Tuohy comes from suburban Rockland County, New York.
+She has two brothers: a younger brother, Ryan, and an older brother, Patrick, also a successful cross country runner for North Rockland High School, who now runs track at Fordham University.

-At only ten years old, while running with her parents, Patrick and Denise, she was spotted as a potentially remarkable talent by her coach-to-be, Brian Diglio.
-She has a brother Patrick, two years older, who was also a successful cross country runner while competing for North Rockland High School.
-He now runs track at Fordham University.
-Their brother Ryan is six years younger than Katelyn.
+At only ten years old, while running with her parents, Patrick and Denise, Tuohy was spotted as a potentially remarkable talent by her coach-to-be, Brian Diglio.

-Competition
+Early career

 Encouraged by her family, she began setting age-group records in the 7th grade, retiring marks set by earlier high school phenom Mary Cain.
-In 2018, Tuohy's remarkable potential had fostered New York Times speculation on her future.
-Diglio, who is also her Advanced Placement U.S. History teacher, has endeavored to keep Tuohy in check while guarding her progress.
-“My role so far has been to try to put the brakes on, so she doesn’t do too much,” he said.
-“She has an unbelievable work ethic; I’ve never seen anything like it."
-He feels her academic diligence is as important as her athletic accomplishments.
-She finished the 2017–18 school year with a 4.59 GPA.

 2017

-Tuohy first took 32 seconds off the historic Van Cortlandt Park course record, during the Manhattan College XC Invite, in the Bronx, New York, with 13:21 for the 2.5 mile/4 kilometer event.
-Then she won the Nike National cross country championship as a sophomore, to cap an undefeated season.
-With a 5000 meter time of 16:44.7, she won by 40 seconds, trimming 12 seconds off the course record, despite cold and muddy conditions.
+Tuohy attended and competed for the North Rockland High School Red Raiders.
+In the 2017 Cross Country season during the Manhattan College XC Invite, in the Bronx, New York, she took 32 seconds off the historic Van Cortlandt Park course record with a time of 13:21 for the 2.5 mile / 4 kilometer event.
+She then later won the Nike National cross country (NXN) championship on December 2, 2017, as a sophomore with a 5K time of 16:44.7 to cap an undefeated season.
+Tuohy won the event by 40 seconds, trimming 12 seconds off the course record, despite cold and muddy conditions.
 The Rockland County legislature honored her victory, declaring December 19 as "Katelyn Tuohy Day."
-Tuohy competed for the North Rockland High School Red Raiders.
-She became the fastest US outdoor high school 3200-meter girl runner of all-time, running 9:47.88.

 2018

+On January 20, Tuohy set the U.S. national junior and high school 5000-meter record, when she ran 15:37.12, bettering the time of 15:45.46 set by Mary Cain in 2013.

+Spring

+In May, she became the fastest US high school outdoor 3200-meter runner of all time, running 9:47.88.
+In June, she ran the second fastest U.S. outdoor time ever in the country by a high school girl for 3000 meters with a time of 9:09.71.
+Also in June, on the 17th at the New Balance Nationals in Greensboro, North Carolina, Tuohy won the mile by over 15 seconds, breaking Polly Plumer's 36-year high school outdoor mile record with a 4:33.87.